bjohas/bushcraft/README.md

     curl tiny.cc/bush

-(omitted http:// in order to type as little as possible). and then running:
+(omitted http:// in order to type as little as possible) and then running:

     perl bush